hamedarab/aro-cab/ADR/adr-08-inter-city-ride-sharing-14040820.md

 ## Context
 This ADR refines the architecture for an inter-city ride-sharing platform in Iran, inspired by Snap/Uber, with a focus on Tehran-origin trips to Mazandaran, Gilan, and Qazvin.

-It aligns observability and traceability under the broader auditability goal to ensure comprehensive monitoring, logging, and compliance.
+We align observability and traceability under the broader auditability goal to ensure comprehensive monitoring, logging, and compliance.
 Additionally.

-It also introduces responsiveness (quick system reactions to user inputs/events) and scalability (ability to handle growth without degradation) as explicit goals.
+We also introduces responsiveness (quick system reactions to user inputs/events) and scalability (ability to handle growth without degradation) as explicit goals.
 These enhancements address traditional inter-city transport issues: **low passenger satisfaction, and poor safety.**

 The platform aims to organize trips, improving oversight, satisfaction, and safety while enabling regulatory alignment.